6a. FAQQ on Membership

 - attending monthly meeting for business (third Sundays from September through June)

 How do I know I'm ready to ask for membership?

 There usually isn't a critical moment when you realize that requesting membership is your next step.
-The best way to find out is to become involved in meeting activities (see bulleted list, above).
+The best way to find out is to become involved in meeting activities such as those in the list above.
 That way you get to know others in the Meeting, and they get to know you.
 The most common cause of requests for membership being deferred is when those present at a business meeting where an application is discussed say, "But we don't even know who this person is!"

 How do I become a member?